ltonetwork/mongodb-rest/README.md

-This project is no longer abandoned!

-Thanks so much to Tom for starting this project that has been so useful.
-I'm planning on moving this project forward now and hopefully others are willing to help.
+mongodb-rest [![Build Status](https://travis-ci.org/codecapers/mongodb-rest.png)](https://travis-ci.org/codecapers/mongodb-rest)
+============

+A simple but incredibly useful REST API server for MongoDB using Node, using Express and the native node.js MongoDB driver.

 As Tom has said this REST server has no security and is not fit for use in production.
 So be warned!
-Security issues may or may not be addressed in the future.

-**NOTE: Work on authentication and security is now in progress.
-If you have any thoughts on this please let us know!**
+Work is currently being done to improve the security of mongodb-rest, but this is still a work-in-progress.

 I have found this REST server to be invaluable for rapid prototyping web applications.
 When you don't care about security and you just need to try something out without investing the time to build a proper secure REST API.

-mongodb-rest [![Build Status](https://travis-ci.org/codecapers/mongodb-rest.png)](https://travis-ci.org/codecapers/mongodb-rest)
-============

-A REST API server for MongoDB using Node, using Express and the native node.js MongoDB driver.

 Recent Updates
 --------------

-Work has started on authentication, please see the Auth section for details.<br/>
-Now supports winston logging.<br/>
-The REST API now supports configuration of an optional URL prefix.
-This allows the REST API to live within an existing REST API if necessary.<br/>
-Added support for Access-Control-Allow-Credentials in the configuration.<br/>
-I have removed the _flavor_ option of mongodb-rest.
-Sorry if you were using this, I think this kind of transformation is best done in the client.<br/>
-mongodb-rest now works with dependencies updated to latest versions.<br/>
-Added better error checking for mongodb-rest configuration.
-Also some logical defaults when configuration is incomplete.<br/>
-Added handling for mongodb errors.<br/>
-Removed Jade dependency.<br/>
-Can now get a list of database names.<br/>
-Can now get a list of collection names for a specified database.<br/>
-It is now easier to start and configure the server procedurally.<br/>
-REST API output is now human readable by default.<br/>
-MongoBD server and database options can now be specified in the config file.<br/>
+A simple token-based authentication has been added to mongodb-rest (thanks to @ZECTBynmo).
+This is a prototype feature only and may change in the future.
+I am considering making authentication plugin-based so you can roll your own if necessary.
+If you have any thoughts on how this should work please let us know.

 Installation
 ------------